smallrye/smallrye-graphql/docs/typesafe-client-headers.md

 }
 ```

-The `@Header` parameter will not part of the GraphQL query.
+The `@Header` parameter will not be part of the GraphQL query.

+The `name` of the header is always static, but can optionally be derived from the name of the parameter or method, i.e. if it has a `@Name` annotation, that annotation value is used.
+If it's not annotated, the method name (eventually stripped off a leading `get`) or the parameter name (if it's enabled in the compiler settings) is converted from camel case to kebab case, i.e. a parameter `@Header String requestIdentifier` will result in a header named `Request-Identifier`.

 `@Header` annotations can also be defined via `@Stereotype`.